letsencrypt/website/content/en/docs/client-options.md

 # Adding your client/project

-If you know of an ACME client or a project that has integrated with Let's Encrypt's ACMEv2 API that is not present in the above page please submit a pull request to our [website repository](https://github.com/letsencrypt/website/) on Github, updating the `data/clients.json` file.
+If you know of an ACME client or a project that has integrated with Let's Encrypt's ACMEv2 API that is not present in the above page please submit a pull request to our [website repository](https://github.com/letsencrypt/website/) on GitHub, updating the `data/clients.json` file.

 Before submitting a pull request please make sure: